enssyilmz/portfolio/README.md

 Vite

-## Lisans
+## License

-Bu proje MIT Lisansı ile lisanslanmıştır.
-Daha fazla bilgi için LICENSE dosyasına bakınız.
+This project is licensed under the MIT License.
+For more information, see the LICENSE file.

-## İletişim
+## Contact

 Muhammed Enes Yılmaz
 enssyilmzx@gmail.com